BillyAyiera/Delani-Studio/README.md

 ## DESCRIPTION

-- This is a website that I have created with the purpose of  `practising skills learnt`.
-Given `screenshots` I have tried to create an exact copy of the same website that has same functioning.
+- This is a website that I have created to demonstrate that I did learn html, css, javascript, bootstrap and jquery.

 ## Deployment

-- You can vist the site directly by clicking [HERE](https://skimanikings.github.io/Delani-Studios/)
+- You can vist the site directly by clicking [HERE]()
-- To view the source codes on github click [HERE](https://github.com/SkimaniKings/Delani-Studios)
+- To view the source codes on github click [HERE]()

-## BDD

-> The project outcome should be an exact replica of the initial project.
-> Effects from the original website should be portrayed in the website created.

 ## Technologies Used
 - html